Bally Manufacturing: 1990s

 In 1990, Bally came under new management as its largest shareholder, Arthur Goldberg, was appointed chairman and began a restructuring process.
-Needing to pay down debts, Bally Wulff, the German subsidiary, was spun off into an independent company in 1991.
+To pay down debts, German subsidiary Bally Wulff was spun off into an independent company in 1991.
 Scientific Games, exercise equipment maker Life Fitness, and the Reno casino were sold in 1993.
-The slot machine manufacturing division was spun off as Bally Gaming International as well, ending the company's involvement in manufacturing.
-The Aladdin's Castle chain of video arcades was sold that year to Namco and renamed Namco Cybertainment.
+The slot machine manufacturing division was spun off as Bally Gaming International, ending the company's involvement in manufacturing.

 The company opened Bally's Saloon & Gambling Hall, a riverboat casino in Mhoon Landing, Mississippi in December 1993.
 It was moved to Robinsonville in 1995 and became part of a joint venture with Lady Luck Gaming.

 In 1994, the company changed its name to Bally Entertainment, to reflect its focus on the casino business and the fact that it no longer had any manufacturing operations.
-It also announced that the health club business would be spun off to shareholders, to further narrow Bally's focus on casinos.
+It also announced that the health club business would be spun off to shareholders, to further narrow its focus on casinos.
 The spin-off was completed in January 1996, with Bally Total Fitness becoming a separate company.

 In June 1996, Bally Entertainment agreed to be acquired by Hilton Hotels Corporation.
-The sale was completed on December 18, 1996, with Hilton paying $3 billion ($2 billion in stock plus $1 billion in assumed debt).
+The sale was completed on December 18, 1996 for $3 billion ($2 billion in stock plus $1 billion in assumed debt).
 Two years later, Hilton's casino division, including the former Bally properties, was spun off as Park Place Entertainment, named for the address of Bally's Atlantic City.
 In 1999, Park Place bought Caesars World, and in 2003 changed its name to Caesars Entertainment.
-It was acquired in 2005 by Harrah's Entertainment, which took the name Caesars Entertainment Corp in 2010, and was eventually acquired in 2020 by Eldorado Resorts, to become the current incarnation of Caesars Entertainment.
+It was acquired in 2005 by Harrah's Entertainment, which took the name Caesars Entertainment Corp in 2010, and was eventually acquired in 2020 by Eldorado Resorts to become the current Caesars Entertainment.